exercism/javascript/concepts/functions/about.md

 ```

 You can even call a function with more arguments than there were parameters in the definition.
-Then the excess arguments are present in the [arguments "array"][mdn-arguments-object].
+All arguments, including those excess arguments, can be found in the [arguments "array"][mdn-arguments-object].

 It is also possible to define functions that accept an arbitrary number of arguments (variadic functions), see rest parameters in [Rest and Spread Operators][concept-rest-and-spread] for details about this.

 ## Return Statement

-Using the `return` statement, you can pass the result of a function to code that called it.
+Using the `return` statement, you can pass the result of a function to the code that called it.
 There can be multiple `return` statements in a function.
 The execution of the function ends as soon as it hits one of those `return`s.